-Twenty-one-year-old Canadian cellist Tate Zawadiuk is both soloist and chamber musician.
-When he was twelve years old, Mr. Zawadiuk had his debut as a soloist with the Vancouver Symphony Orchestra, and in June, he will return as a soloist for the VSO’s Centennial Celebration concert.
-He has also performed as a soloist with the Calgary Philharmonic Orchestra, the Vancouver Philharmonic, New Westminster Symphony, Richmond Symphony Orchestra, Vancouver Youth Symphony Orchestra, and the Vancouver Academy of Music Orchestra.
-In these concerts, Mr. Zawadiuk worked with renowned conductors such as Bramwell Tovey, Pierre Simard, Evan Mitchell, Pierre Simard, Leslie Dala, and Edmond Agopian.
+Canadian cellist Tate Zawadiuk is both soloist and chamber musician.
+Most recently, he performed as a soloist with James Ehnes and the Vancouver Symphony Orchestra for their Centennial Celebration Gala Concert.
+Mr. Zawadiuk has also performed as a soloist with the Calgary Philharmonic Orchestra, the Vancouver Philharmonic, New Westminster Symphony, Richmond Symphony Orchestra, Vancouver Youth Symphony Orchestra, and the Vancouver Academy of Music Orchestra.
+In these concerts, Mr. Zawadiuk worked with renowned conductors such as Bramwell Tovey, Otto Tausk, Pierre Simard, Evan Mitchell, Pierre Simard, Leslie Dala, and Edmond Agopian.

 As a chamber musician, Mr. Zawadiuk is part of the Viano String Quartet.
 The quartet won Third Prize at the 2018 Wigmore Hall International String Quartet Competition, and in 2017 they won Third Prize at the Osaka International String Quartet Competition.
 The Viano String Quartet is the Quartet in Residence at the Colburn Conservatory of Music and works primarily with former Tokyo String Quartet first violinist Martin Beaver and cellist Clive Greensmith, and has also worked with Arnold Steinhardt, Paul Watkins, Philip Setzer, Eugene Drucker, David Finckel, Ani Kavafian, and Fabio Bidini.
-Mr. Zawadiuk has collaborated with world class musicians such as Emanuel Ax, Ida Kavafian, Steven Tenenbom, Orion Weiss, Jinjoo Cho, Mathieu Herzog, Paul Coletti, and Martin Beaver.
+Mr. Zawadiuk has collaborated with world class musicians such as Emanuel Ax, James Ehnes, Ida Kavafian, Steven Tenenbom, Orion Weiss, Jinjoo Cho, Mathieu Herzog, Paul Coletti, and Martin Beaver.
 In February 2017, Mr. Zawadiuk was invited by Johannes Moser to perform cello ensemble repertoire at the Laguna Beach Playhouse.
 In 2013, Mr. Zawadiuk performed with a Piano Trio at the Festival of the Sound in Parry Sound, and at the Ottawa Chamberfest.
 The group won 1st prize at the Canadian Music Competition.
 Mr. Zawadiuk frequently collaborates with pianist Rodolfo Leone, winner of the 2017 International Beethoven Piano Competition Vienna.